-Junior forward Hannah Armstrong scored two goals for the Wildcats
+Junior forward Hannah Armstrong nets two goals for Wildcats

 BURLINGTON, Vt. - Hannah Armstrong scored two goals as the New Hampshire Wildcats defeated Vermont 4-2 Saturday afternoon at Gutterson Fieldhouse in Hockey East action.

 Kellie Dineen opened the scoring 38 seconds into the first period, converting her fifth goal of the season during a mad scramble in front of New Hampshire goaltender Jenn Gilligan.
 Erin Wente got the original shot off in transition, then Gina Repaci poked at the rebound and Dineen trailing on the play put it home from just inside the crease.

 New Hampshire pulled Gilligan after the goal as Marie-Eve Jean made her fourth appearance of the season in relief.

 The Wildcats responded on the power play at the 7:08 mark of the first period.
 After working the cycle behind the net, Armstrong walked out in front and beat Vermont goaltender Roxanne Douville with a quick wrist shot for her sixth goal of the season.

 New Hampshire took the lead at the 15:23 mark of the second period.
 A Vermont defender's cross-ice pass was intercepted by Kristina Lavoie, she dropped the puck behind her back to Armstrong who was in alone on Douville.
 Douville made a great initial save, but Armstrong put her own rebound in to give the Wildcats their first lead of the weekend series.